The Wiggles: Brand and finances

-Anthony Field (in 2012).
-Field was instrumental in developing the Wiggles' business model.
+Anthony Field (pictured here in 2012) was instrumental in developing the Wiggles' business model.

 Throughout the group's history, the members and management have retained full creative control and ownership of every aspect of their business in an effort to remain as independent as possible.
 As Field stated, the band's corporation was "not your regular 'corporate culture'.
 The group does not have a chief executive, (Note: However, Anthony Field became the majority shareholder of the brand in 2018.) instead making decisions through consensus and made business decisions based upon their experience as performers and their knowledge of early childhood education.
 Endorsements of toys and other products are made carefully and only with products that correlated with their image.
 There are high expectations regarding the behaviour and attitude of everyone associated with the group, although in 2021, Watkins denied the existence of "a Wiggles code-of-conduct manual hidden away somewhere".
 Other ventures of band's corporation included franchising their concept to Africa, South America, and Taiwan.
 The group also licensed "Wiggles World" sections to various theme parks in the United States and Australia, as well as play centres in both regions.

 The Wiggles became formally consolidated in 2005.
 The group's board of directors consisted of the original three members, as well as Paul Field, who had been the manager of the group since the mid-1990s, and Mike Conway, who had worked for Ernst & Young in England and became a co-manager in 2001.
 It was reported that as part owner of the Wiggles, Page was given a A$20 million payout when he left the group in 2006; he officially ceased to be a company shareholder in 2008.
 After their retirement in 2012, Cook and Fatt, as well as Anthony Field, each retained 30% ownership of the brand, and Paul Field and Conway each owned 5%.
 Gillespie, Pryce and Watkins were reported to be salaried employees when they joined the group in 2012.
 Paul Field departed as the company's general manager in March 2020, in the midst of a period of "organisational change".
-It was reported through corporate filings that Watkins and Gillespie each acquired approximately 8% ownership of the business as well as company directorships in June 2018, while Pryce had not gained equity of the group.
+It was reported through corporate filings that Watkins and Gillespie each acquired approximately 8% ownership of the business as well as company directorships in June 2018, while Pryce had not gained equity of the group (though he was later reported as the chairman of the brand's board).
 At the time of reporting, it was suggested that Anthony Field owned 36% of the brand, becoming the majority shareholder, while Fatt and Cook each owned 24%.
 By 2021, it was estimated that the group earned A$30 million per year.
-Luke O'Neill was appointed as the brand's first CEO in January 2024, while Pryce was reported as the chairman of the brand's board.
+Luke O'Neill was appointed as the brand's first CEO in January 2024; he was succeeded by Kate Chiodo.